rschifflin/networking/gudp/README.md

   This gracefully cleans up the connection resources, allows the app thread connections to still drain their read queues, and removes listener io resources only if and exactly when they have no connections remaining.

-  NOTE: When the app drops a connection, it sets the app hup status.
+  NOTE: When the app thread drops a connection, it sets the app hup status.
 While this does not trigger an event directly on the daemon event loop, eventually the write inactivity will cause a heartbeat, and when sending a heartbeat the daemon checks for closed connections and will clean up as specified above.

-#### Timers
+## Timers
   The virtual connection is temporal- a connection to a peer is implicitly assumed whenever datagrams are being received from said peer.
   After a period of inactivty, the peer is disconnected.
 To keep the connection alive, a regular heartbeat interval timer sends out empty updates (if no other sends have occured since the last heartbeat).
 Since the goal is a best-effort reliability protocol,